 The peripheral portion of the 2D NoC only carries read and write transactions.
-It does not carry Ethernet packets or data from SerDes.
+It does not carry Ethernet packets or data from the SerDes.

-Each row of the 2D NoC presents an AXI master to the periphery of the 2D NoC on both the west and east side of the FPGA core.
-Similarly, each column of the 2D NoC presents an AXI slave to the periphery of the 2D NoC on both the north and south side of the device.
-This structure allows user logic to read or write any external IP or control and status register (CSR) interface and allows any external IP with a master interface to access any slave endpoints with attached user logic.
+Each row of the 2D NoC presents an AXI initiator to the periphery of the 2D NoC on both the west and east side of the Speedster7t AC7t1500/AC7t1550, and to the west side of the AC7t800.
+Each column of the 2D NoC presents an AXI responder to the periphery of the 2D NoC on the north side of the device.
+This structure allows user logic to read or write any external IP or control and status register (CSR) interface and allows any external IP with an initiator interface to access any responder endpoints with attached user logic.

-The 2D NoC on a Speedster7t FPGA has two important features:
+The Speedster7t FPGA 2D NoC has two important features: